dani139/chatwithoats/README.md

 For information about the backend API, database models, and WhatsApp integration, see the [Backend Documentation](backend/README.md).

+## OpenAI Tools Integration

+ChatWithOats now features a powerful integration with OpenAI's function calling and tools system.
+The application supports:

+- Web search tools using OpenAI's built-in web_search_preview type
+- Custom function tools with direct schema definitions
+- API-based function tools generated from OpenAPI specifications

+Tools can be assigned to specific chat settings to control which capabilities are available in each conversation.

+### Tool Types

+- **Web Search Tools**: Allow the AI to search the web for up-to-date information
+- **Function Tools**: Enable custom code execution with parameters defined by JSON Schema
+- **API-based Function Tools**: Connect to external APIs by importing their OpenAPI specifications

+### Creating Tools

+Tools can be created via the API endpoints:
+- `/tools` - Create individual tools
+- `/tools/import-openapi` - Import an entire OpenAPI specification to create multiple API-based tools

+### Assigning Tools to Chats

+Once created, tools can be assigned to chat settings via:
+- `/chat-settings/{settings_id}/tools/{tool_id}` - Add a tool to chat settings

 ## Tests

 For information about running tests and test organization, see the [Tests Documentation](tests/README.md).

 ## Future

+change tests now that tools changed.

 put back .env, get key from there. remove from repo also backwards. fix the bug, maybe not pased from docker or something. make sure web_search works, and also speech.